 We have developed our leadership position through our investment in and application of technology to our systems and products.
 In 1987, we set a world record for the deepest subsea tree completion at 1,348 feet off of the coast of Brazil.
-Between 1987 and 2000, we set another five world records, and, in March 2001, we expect to set yet another deepwater world record by installing a subsea tree at a depth of approximately 6,200 feet, also off of the coast of Brazil.
+Between 1987 and 2000, we set another five world records, and, in March

+2001, we expect to set yet another deepwater world record by installing a subsea tree at a depth of approximately 6,200 feet, also off of the coast of Brazil.
 To maintain our leading technology, between 1994 and 2000, we have increased our research and development spending by an average of 15.7% per year.
 Our research and development teams have focused on introducing new systems and services that lower our customers' operating costs and capital requirements to access deepwater reserves.
 To meet the demands of crude oil and natural gas production in increasingly deeper water, we are currently focusing on developing subsea systems for use in up to 10,000 feet of water under conditions that involve extreme well pressures and temperatures.
 In addition, to enhance the recovery of subsea crude oil and natural gas reserves and improve the financial returns associated with subsea developments, we are developing systems that are intended to lower the cost of intervening into subsea wells and to put subsea processing and other production-related activities on the ocean floor.

-Energy Systems' financial performance generally has been less affected by short-term market cycles and volatile commodity prices than the financial performance of companies operating in other sectors of the oilfield services industry.
+Although trends in the demand for and price of crude oil and natural gas affect oil and gas industry activity and expenditure levels and thereby the demand for Energy Systems' systems and services, Energy Systems' financial performance generally has been less affected by short-term market cycles and volatile commodity prices than the financial performance of companies operating in other sectors of the oilfield services industry.
 Most of the systems that we supply are highly engineered to meet the unique demands of our customers and are typically ordered one or two years prior to installation.
 We believe that, due to their long lead times and high potential returns, the deepwater projects in which our systems are used typically are not the marginal projects that are more subject to cancellation or delay during periods of low crude oil and natural gas prices.
 In addition, we believe that Energy Systems is less capital intensive than companies operating in other sectors of the oilfield services industry due to factors such as high engineering content, the outsourcing of certain low value-added manufacturing and advance payments received from customers.